jwestfall69/neogeo-diag-bios/docs/tests/z80/ram_address.md

 ### RAM Address Tests
 ---

-The RAM address tests consists of writing a incrementing byte to RAM addresses then going back and re-reading to verify the bytes match up with what was written.
-Because there are only 256 possible values of a byte, the test is broken up to into 2.
+The RAM address tests consist of writing an incrementing byte to RAM addresses then going back and re-reading to verify the bytes match up with what was written.
+Because there are only 256 possible values of a byte, the test is broken up into 2.

 1. RAM locations 0xf800 to 0xf8ff (address lines a0 to a7), writing an
 incrementing byte at each memory location.